tj-tusharjain/azure-compute-docs/articles/container-instances/container-instances-resource-and-quota-limits.md

 #### Preview Limits:

 > [!NOTE]
 > Big Container SKUs are in preview, and you may experience errors in some regions that you deploy.
-Preview features are not ideal for critical workloads.
-If you are experiencing errors when deploying containers with greater than 4 vCPU and 16 GB in a certain region, please submit an [Azure support request][azure-support] (select "Quota" for **Support type**).
+Preview features aren't ideal for critical workloads.
+If you're experiencing errors when deploying containers with greater than 4 vCPU and 16 GB in a certain region, please submit an [Azure support request][azure-support] (select "Quota" for **Support type**).

 | Max CPU | Max Memory (GB) | Virtual network Max CPU | Virtual network Max Memory (GB) | Storage (GB) |
 | :---: | :---: | :----: | :-----: | :-------: |